What Is Xerostomia?

 Difficulty chewing and swallowing dry foods

-Foods such as bread, crackers, and dry meats stick to the mucosa and are difficult to swallow without liquids.
+Foods like bread, crackers, and dry meats stick to the mucosa and are hard to swallow without liquids.

 3. 03